Home » Tech Layoffs 2025: IT Layoffs Meaning, Reason, Labour Law & More

 In this blog, we’ll discuss the reasons behind IT job cuts, the labour laws that protect workers, and what you can do to manage this challenging situation.

-This guide will help you make sense of the current situation.
+This guide will help you make sense of the current situation and prepare better for tech layoffs in 2025.

 What is Layoff?